Things to do in Mumbai

 Any extent of modern technology will never be a match for the iconic Dabbawalas and their 125-year-old tiffin/lunchbox delivering system.

-To watch them in action you can either be present at 11:30 hours across the main entrance of Churchgate Station (Google Maps) or inside CST Station/Victorias Terminus near the local railway platform where the boxes are unloaded and sorted.
+To watch them in action you can either be present at 11:30 hours across the main entrance of Churchgate Station (Google Maps) or inside CST Station/Victorias Terminus near the local railway platform.
+This is where the boxes are unloaded and sorted.
 There are about 5000 Dabbawalas delivering about 200,000 lunchboxes every day!

-These boxes are collected from homes, restaurants or tiffin-making services by the Dabbawalas, then are transported with bicycle and train to Churchgate & CST, because a vast majority of workers (corporate and labour) are located in the South Mumbai area.
+These boxes are collected from homes, restaurants or tiffin-making services by the Dabbawalas.
+Then are transported by bicycle and train to Churchgate & CST.
+This is because a vast majority of workers (corporate and labour) are located in the South Mumbai area.

 These boxes are further sorted based on area and are transported to each individual/office!
 Most Dabbawalas are illiterate and have received little formal education.